lewagon/rails-stylesheets/README.md

 **On Ubuntu/Windows**: if the `unzip` command returns an error, please install it first by running `sudo apt install unzip`.

+Note that when you update the colors in `config/colors`, the (text) color of your buttons might change from white to black.
+This is done automatically by Bootstrap using the [WCAG 2.0 algorithm](https://getbootstrap.com/docs/5.1/customize/sass/#color-contrast) which makes sure that the contrast between the text and the background color meets accessibility standards.

 ## Bootstrap JS